nucypher/nucypher/docs/source/architecture/sub_stakes.rst

 A staker may extend the unlock period for any number of portions of their total stake.
 This divides the stake into smaller parts, each with a unique unlock date in the future.
 Stakers may also acquire and lock new tokens.
 The total stake is represented as the sum of all the different sub-stakes active in a given cycle (new cycle every 24h), which includes locked sub-stakes, and any sub-stakes that have passed their unlock date, and can be freely withdrawn.
 Each sub-stake has a beginning and duration (lock time).
 When a staker confirms activity each day and winding down is enabled, the remaining lock time for relevant sub-stakes is reduced.

-Sub-stake remains active until become unlocked and staker get reward for last period of sub-stake by calling ``mint()`` or ``confirmActivity()`` after the last period is surpassed.
-Each staker can have no more than 30 active sub-stakes.
-All sub-stakes changes use slots of inactive sub-stakes in the first place and only after that - empty slots in the array.
-Therefore, obtaining data on past staker locks is not guaranteed.
+A sub-stake remains active until it becomes unlocked, and a staker gets the reward for the last period by calling ``mint()`` or ``confirmActivity()`` once the last period is surpassed.
+Each staker can have no more than 30 active sub-stakes which are stored in an array.
+All sub-stake changes initially reuse slots of inactive sub-stakes for storage in the array, and if there are none, will instead use empty slots.
+Therefore, attempting to retrieve data about previous inactive sub-stakes is not guaranteed to be successful since the data could have been overwritten.